Most requestedHammam & Spa in Marrakech

 Five distinct regions, each offering a fundamentally different approach to restoration -- from urban spa culture to desert silence.

-The Red City is Morocco's wellness capital.
-Within the medina walls, dozens of luxury riads offer private hammam suites, yoga shalas, and spa treatments using locally sourced ingredients.
-Beyond the riads, dedicated spa destinations like Les Bains de Marrakech and Heritage Spa have earned international reputations.
-The city's palace hotels -- La Mamounia, Royal Mansour, Mandarin Oriental -- operate spas that rank among the finest in the world.
-For those who want wellness immersed in culture, Marrakech is unrivaled.
+The Red City is one of Morocco's leading wellness destinations.
+Within the medina walls, many luxury riads offer private hammam suites, yoga shalas, and spa treatments using locally sourced ingredients.
+Beyond the riads, dedicated spa houses such as Les Bains de Marrakech operate in restored historic buildings, and the city's palace hotels -- La Mamounia, Royal Mansour, Mandarin Oriental -- run their own spas.
+For those who want wellness immersed in culture, Marrakech is hard to beat.

 Highlights